 Research Creative Writing programs.

-A much more subjective (but still helpful) guide is the ranking of MFA programs put out by Poets and Writers.
+A much more subjective (but still helpful) guide is an old ranking of MFA programs put out by Poets and Writers.
 Don’t pay too much attention to the overall or genre rankings (the ‘stats’ they use are iffy), but do pay attention to these categories: funding rank/full funding, job placement rank, cost of living, and student/faculty ratio.
-This is updated annually.

 Discuss potential graduate programs with adviser.

-In early fall semester of your senior year (or even late spring of your junior year), set up an appointment with your major adviser and talk about the programs that have caught your eye; this can help clarify any questions you have or any things that might not have occurred to you, and it’ll help hone your list as you get ready for the application process.
+In early fall semester of your senior year — or, better, in late spring of your junior year — set up an appointment with your major adviser and talk about the programs that have caught your eye; this can help clarify any questions you have or any things that might not have occurred to you, and it’ll help hone your list as you get ready for the application process.

 Make a fall checklist/timeline.

-Grad school applications are usually due sometime between December and February, depending on each school.
-They are complex and have many threads, so it’s crucial you’re organized.
+Grad school applications are usually due sometime between December and February.
+They are complex, so it’s crucial you’re organized.
 Make a list of what you’ll need for each program you’re applying for, gather that information, and give yourself dates by which to complete all the various tasks.
 Those will include (but not be limited to):